alesandroLang/docker-django/README.md

 The image does also ship with the latest version of `pytz` and `gettext` installed.
 Using the latest supported python version for the corresponding django release.

-It has a volume defined to generate static resources at `/var/www/static`.
+It has volumes defined for generated static and user-uploaded files (`/var/www/static` and `/var/www/media`).
 The volume `/usr/django/app` can be used for live reload during development.

 To execute django management commands like for example `collectstatic` the environment variable `DJANGO_MANAGEMENT_ON_START` can